 Fellow - Cancer Prevention Fellow

 She is especially interested in the psychobiology of stress and how it may "get under the skin" to influence biological pathways and subsequent health, as well as the factors that may mitigate the negative health effects of stress.
-In her work, Kristin has explored several variations on this theme including the impact of illness on the family, specifically examining stress and quality of life among parents of children with cancer and other illnesses and family caregivers more generally.
+In her work, she has explored several variations on this theme, including the impact of illness on the family, specifically examining stress and quality of life among parents of children with cancer and other illnesses and family caregivers more generally.
 In addition, she has examined the impact of family caregiving on cellular aging (telomere length) and the associations among telomere length, telomere maintenance genes, and colorectal cancer.